cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 Why not use model checking?
 They require expert knowledge which is hard to onboard, the State Space Explosion Problem can be very real in practice, and the tooling e.g TLA+ is generally not industrial strength in terms of maintainability ect.

+Note that the Apalache team at Informal is working hard to make MBT a powerful practical tool.
+They have made leaps and bounds in the last year since diff testing began in April 2022.
+In particular they have created a new programming language called Quint which should be an industrial strength formal specification language.
+They have also added powerful exploration capabilities (see [::simulate](https://apalache.informal.systems/docs/apalache/running.html?highlight=simulate#running-the-tool)) which combines random exploration with optimized model checker based exploration.

+ I recommend checking out [Apalache](https://github.com/informalsystems/apalache) and [Quint](https://github.com/informalsystems/quint) and consulting with Igor.

 ## Comparison to Property Based Testing

 Property Based Testing is a loose term for testing properties of your system.
 Generally the idea is to make API calls using random heuristics and known tricks, and check that the result satisfies properties.
 Please see [this page](https://github.com/cosmos/interchain-security/blob/danwt/pbt-prototype/tests/pbt/tutorial.md) for a full tutorial on using a golang PBT library.